kasper573/racp/readme.md

 This is a fairly standard React + Express.js application, so you can use the provided [scripts](package.json) to manually manage a production deployment if you have the technical experience to do so:

 - Clone this repository a server matching the [prerequisites](#prerequisites)
-- Run `yarn api:prod` to start the api in prod mode.
+- Run `yarn build` to build both the API and pp, or `yarn (api|app):build` to build one.
-- Run `yarn app:prod` to start the app in prod mode.
+- Run `yarn serve` to serve both the API and app, or `yarn (api|app):serve` to serve one.

-You will need to provide the proper configuration options to the `api` and `app` commands, since only their `dev` variants come with all required configuration embedded.
+However, first you will need to provide the proper production configuration.
 To see which configuration options are available:

 - For the Api: run `yarn api:prod --help`.
 Options are set via CLI or environment variables.
 - For the App: check [webpack.config.ts](webpack.config.ts).
 Options are set via environment variables.